The Bronswik Affair

 The Bronswik Affair (L'Affaire Bronswik) is a 1978 Canadian short film, directed by Robert Awad and André Leduc for the National Film Board of Canada.

 Summary

-An animated mockumentary, the film satirizes advertising and marketing through the story of Bronswik, a fictional manufacturer of television sets which feature special technology designed to disable viewers' ability to resist advertising pitches, spawning a frenzied addiction to consumerism which leads to a political and social crisis.
+The animated mockumentary satirizes advertising and marketing through the story of Bronswik, a fictional television manufacturer that features special technology designed to neutralize viewers' resistance to advertising pitches.
+This leads to a frenzied addiction to consumerism, sparking a political and social crisis.